wu-bacca/wk-cognito-infra/README.md

-# Welcome to your CDK TypeScript project
+# This is a CDK TypeScript project

-This is a blank project for CDK development with TypeScript.
+The project serves as IaC for the AWS cognito user pool.

 The `cdk.json` file tells the CDK Toolkit how to execute your app.